 General anesthesia with endotracheal intubation is recommended.
 Deep anesthesia is avoided by the use of a suitable muscle relaxant.
 In those patients suffering from extensive liver damage, barbiturates as well as other anesthetic agents suspected of hepatotoxicity should be avoided.
 In elderly or debilitated patients, local infiltration anesthesia is satisfactory, although some type of analgesia is usually necessary as a supplement at certain stages of the procedure.

 The proper position of the patient on the operating table is essential to secure sufficient exposure (figure 1).
 Arrangements should be made for an operative cholangiogram in the event that one is necessary.
 A fluoroscopic C-arm requires sufficient space to be centered under the patient to ensure coverage of the liver, duodenum, and head of the pancreas.
 The exposure can be enhanced by tilting the table until the body as a whole is in a semi-erect position.
 The weight of the liver then tends to lower the gallbladder below the costal margin.
 Retraction is also aided in this position, because the intestines have a tendency to fall away from the site of operation.

 The skin is prepared in the routine manner.
 Patients are administered appropriate prophylactic antibiotics prior to the time of incision.
-The use of prophylactic antibiotics appears to be more efficacious ...
+The use of prophylactic antibiotics ...